-Even though the days are still hot right now, they’re getting a little shorter with each passing week.
-Fall will be here before long.
+Even though the days may still be warm in the South, they’re getting a little shorter with each passing day.
+Winter will be here in the blink of an eye!

 For some people, fall means the end of gardening for a while… but don’t take that break just yet.
 There are still some crops that you can plant and harvest well into fall.